PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-09 09:35:42
+Last updated: 2024-04-09 09:36:15
-Random Quote: That is nostalgia: finding out that things from the past you didn’t even expectwere happiness…. actually were - Tokyo
+Random Quote: Money.
+That's what seperates the haves from the have-nots.
+But what is money?
+It's everything if you don't have it, right? - Marty Byrde